A-Corp-CTO/data-engineer-challenge/README.md

 # Data Engineering code challenge

 Here is my take to the challenge completed in about 4hours.
 Using mainly python and SQL.
-All the main code is in the main.py file and
+All the main code is in the main.py file

 This code challenge is designed to assess a candidate's ability to work with data and programming languages, in this case Python and SQL.
 The challenge involves Extract, Transform and Load (ETL) tasks, as well as data cleaning and modeling.